theboyisno-1/cyber-security/ufw-rule-scanner/README.md

-# PORT SCANNER
+# UFW Rule Scanner

 ## About

-The `scanner.py` script will scan open ports on server and generate report
+The `scanner.py` script will scan ufw rules on server and generate report

 ## Script positional parameters

 1. Path to configuration.yaml file
 2. key name of server mapping
-3. Scan using private or public IPs
-    -  <span style="color: black;background-color: #F9F69A">NOTE: provide IP type, not the IP i.e private_ip | public_ip</span>

 ## YAML config format